techguy16/winnux/README.md

 May work with Debian.
 I'm not sure.

+**PLEASE** do not make any silly issue reports.
+Only Zero-day vulnerabilities can go there unless I file a report.

 Linux | Version
 ------------ | -------------
 Ubuntu 16.04 Xenial - Ubuntu 21.04 Hirsute | [1.0](https://github.com/techguy16/winnux/releases/download/1.0/Winnux_1-0.sh)